 Specialty coffee is becoming more popular, consumers seek independent coffee shops and buy their beans directly from smaller brewers.
-Just like the Micro-Beer-Brewery trend took off, this is one is not likely to stop either.
+Just like the Micro-Beer-Brewery is still going strong, this is one is not likely to stop either.

 So as a coffee addict myself, I went to the London Coffee Festival and had a blast.
 I was among fellow addicts and every passionate person, no matter what their passion is, is great to be around.
 Even if coffee is produced far away from where it’s consumed, we can influence the impact it has on the environment and to those that work in the industry.

-The official Magazine Caffeine had sustainability as their editorial topic and threw words like fair trade, environment and eco-friendly all over, wich made me smile.
+The official Magazine Caffeine had sustainability as their editorial topic and used words like fair trade, environment and eco-friendly, which made me smile.
 A lot.
-And on the festival itself it didn’t stop.
+And at the festival itself, it didn’t stop either.

 The 5 things you can do to drink your coffee sustainably.

-- Buy coffee from small vendors that have direct contact with the farmers.
-Ask them, if they love to share their stories, you are at the right café!
+- Buy coffee from small vendors that have direct contact to the farmers.
+Ask them – if they love to share their stories, you are at the right café!

 - Buy Fair Trade if you opt for bigger brands.